KimDaeWook/args.js/README.md

 ##ArgsJS.Map
 `ArgsJS.Map` method provide to named parameters from unknown name parameter.
-`ArgsJS.Map` is always used with the eval function. because, return value of ArgsJS.Map is the source code for argument mapping.
+`ArgsJS.Map` is always used with the eval function. because, return value of ArgsJS.Map is the source code for arguments mapping. so, using `eval` function for evaluate to `ArgsJS.Map` result.

 ####ArgsJS.Map return value